muazam99/overhall/README.md

 - Roles are enforced as `user` and `admin` on the `user.role` column.
 - Registration always creates `role=user`.
-- Admin role assignment is manual only via `npm run admin:promote`.
+- Admin role assignment is manual via `npm run admin:promote`, except for the seeded hackathon admin account created by `npm run db:seed:halls`.
 - `/admin` is middleware-protected and server-guarded.
 - Unauthorized admin access redirects to `/` and can auto-open login modal using short-lived cookies.